ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 #### RxDC File Submission Instructions
 The RxDC files may contain personally identifiable information (PII) and must be submitted securely via MoveIt, the State of Colorado’s SFTP system.

 **Important**: MoveIt has a file size limit of 1 GB.
-Carriers and PBMs should either zip files and/or split larger RxDC files into smaller parts to meet this requirement.
+Carriers and PBMs should zip files and/or split larger RxDC files into smaller parts to meet this requirement.

 #### How to Request MoveIt Access
 When your RxDC file is ready for submission, you must follow these steps: